Kenarina/Randomalia/README.md

 ## Acknowledgements ##

-While I came up with the original idea for this project, I would not have brought it up to this stage had it not been for Ronan McClelland, my mentor on this journey.
-His wealth of experience and patience have been very inspirational.
+I am always grateful to Ronan McClelland, my mentor on this journey.
+His wealth of experience and patience have been very inspirational especially in the initial focusing of this project.